How to Teach English Overseas and Travel the World

 Working conditions such as overtime, salary, holidays and housing are the most important things to consider.
 As mentioned previously, I would suggest starting at ESL Cafe to find more regional/country specific information and to search the job boards and put out lots of inquiries.
 If you’re persistent enough, you’ll find an ideal position.

-Big thanks to Samuel Jeffery for sharing his experiences teaching English in Korea!
+Thank you to Samuel Jeffery for sharing his experiences about how to teach English overseas.